Sazid60/PH-TOUR-MANAGEMENT-FRONTEND/Readme.md

 ## 35-3 Selecting the Right Tech Stack for the Project
-- We have Done Backend Using Modular Patter
+- We have Done Backend Using Modular Pattern

 ### What we will do in frontend?
 - There is no specific pattern for frontend.
 We will change time  by time.
 We will just maintain a structure